zeam-foundation/.github/profile/README.md

 # ZEAM

-testnet code initial drop is live
+testnet code new drop 7/6/2025

-FUNCTIONAL!
-6/12/2025.

-We have run our first successful tests of:
+The DNS is live.
+I have conducted numerous alpha tests and refactored a number of modules.
+More notes on ZEAM Labs.

 **BlockMesh:Runtime** - Decentralized serverless block-chain based runtime